Dental Assistant Resume

 Strengths and Goals: If you did not add your strengths and goals to the objectives section or you withheld from adding an objectives section altogether then this will be the place to add it.
 You can let your potential employer know a little bit about your personality and ambitions here.
 Be honest in this section and showcase that you have the ability to do your job well.

-Keywords: Keywords have to do more with what employers are looking for in a dental assistant resume.
+Keywords: Keywords have to do more with what employers are looking for in a dental assistant resume and should always be included in order to focus on relevance for the position.
 Relevant keywords help identify whether applicants would be suitable candidates.
 Some examples include “mixing fillings,” “customer service,” and others that are listed in the job ad.
 Go over what the employer is looking for and sprinkle a few keywords throughout.

-Below are examples of a dental assistant resume.
+Below are some dental assistant resume examples.
 There are more online that you should spend time looking over.

-And below you can find dental assistant resume templates to use as guidance.
+And below you can find dental assistant resume samples to use as guidance.

 The Do’s and Don’ts of a Dental Assistant Resume